Welcome to Conscious Commerce – an experiment in living (and shopping) with a conscience.

 Olivia Wilde is an actress but would probably rather you think of her as a mystical shape-shifter.
 She recently made a decision to stop making bad movies, and so works much, much less now, but at least it’s all good stuff.
 She directed a short and swears she is working on the next one.
 She also fancies herself a wannabe activist, and tries her best to be a useful human.
 She is on the board of Artists for Peace and Justice, a locally run educational organization serving the poorest neighborhoods in Haiti.
-She spent time last in year in Kenya to host one part of Nicholas Kristof’s PBS documentary, Half the Sky, based on his Pulitzer prize winning book of the same name.
+She spent time last year in Kenya to host a part of Nicholas Kristof’s PBS documentary, Half the Sky, based on his Pulitzer prize winning book of the same name.
 She recently fell in love with West Africa while working in Senegal with Jeffrey Sachs’ Millennium Development Project.
 Her big sister, Chloe, is a badass lawyer working for the ACLU in the racial justice project, and Olivia does everything she can to support their crucial work.

 Olivia thinks Babs rocks hard, and is fiercely proud to found Conscious Commerce with her.